TrLucas/depup/README.md

                         bookmarks, branches.
   -f FILENAME, --filename FILENAME
-                        When specified, write the subcommand's output to the given, rather than to STDOUT.
+                        When specified, write the subcommand's output to the given file, rather than to STDOUT.
   -l, --lookup-integration-notes
                         Search https://issues.adblockplus.org for integration
                         notes associated with the included issue IDs.
 The results are written to STDERR.
 CAUTION: This is a very network heavy operation.
+  -s, --skip-mirror     Do not use any mirror.
   -m LOCAL_MIRROR, --mirrored-repository LOCAL_MIRROR
                         Path to the local copy of a mirrored repository.
 Used to fetch the corresponding hash.
 If not given, the